 Corrosion

 Environmental effects are identified as an important design parameter.
 Section 13 discusses a number of corrosion mechanisms relevant to joint components and provides a checklist against which the proposed design can be assessed and possible problem areas identified.
-Where a severe or intractable corrosion problem is predicted it may be necessary to review the initial structural concept, which may lead to a change in the joint’s materials or detailed design.
+Where a severe or intractable corrosion problem is predicted it can be necessary to review the initial structural concept, which can lead to a change in the joint’s materials or detailed design.

 Methods of Preloading & Lubrication